phnmnl/container-midcor/README.md

 # MIDcor
 Version: 1.0
-## Short Description

-MIDcor corrects raw isotopic isomers spectra for natural occurring isotopes and overlapping of peaks for several metabolites in m/z scale
+## “R”-program that corrects raw isotopic isomers spectra for natural occurring isotopes and overlapping of peaks for several metabolites in m/z scale

 ## Description